Digital Safety Basics for Students in New Zealand

 - Learn to spot fake messages with How to Spot Phishing Emails, Scams, and Fake Messages.

-- Check Using AI Tools Safely for School and Teaching if you use AI tools for schoolwork.
+- Check AI Safety for Students in New Zealand if you use AI tools for schoolwork.

 - Follow the student pathway at For Students.